MzMahmud/functional-programming-java/README.md

 # Functional Programming with Java

 The first time I got introduced to functional programming from Erfan Bhai.
 He is my line manager in REVE Systems.
 I was hooked with Java `stream` API.
-This repository is the acts as a reference for my learning of Java `strema` API.
+This repository acts as a reference for my learning of Java `strema` API.

 ## Resources
 - I have found Venkat Subramaniam in youtube.
 He has an amazing style of presentation.
 Here is his book on Functional Programming in Java.